 The foams inside will contain some combination of memory foam, polyurethane (neutral) foam, Helix Dynamic Foam, and Durasense Foam (support foam).

-The Luxe versions are constructed almost the same as the 6 core models, but they’re 2” thicker, wrapped in a cooling cover, and have a comfortable quilted pillow top.
+The Luxe versions are constructed almost the same as the 6 core models, but they’re 2” thicker thanks to the inclusion of a premium pillow top.

 Now we’re going to move on to the specialty models.
 The first of which is called Nightfall, a mattress that was designed specifically with big and tall folks in mind.
-It’s also thicker than their six core models, and extra supportive.
+This bed contains XL wrapped coils and higher-density foams for added support.

 The next two beds are called Dual Balanced and Dual Extra, and they’re split mattresses for couples out there who have different sleeper types than their significant other.
 The only difference between the two has to do with support; Balanced is less supportive, while Extra offers more support.